Sunday, 5 February 2012

 Copyright R. N. Taber 1998; 2012

-[Note: This poem has been revised from an earlier version that last appeared on the blog in 2010 and also in 1st eds. of Love and Human Remains by R. N. Taber, Assembly Books, 2001; 2nd ed. in preparation.
-NB 2nd eds. of my poetry collections will not be available until after 2015 and will contain revisions of some poems.
-Meanwhile, signed 1st eds. are available on request at a generous blogger discount.]
+[Note: This poem has been (slightly) revised from an earlier version that has appeared in several poetry magazines before and since I included it in 1st eds. of Love and Human Remains by R. N. Taber, Assembly Books, 2001; revised ed. in e-format in preparation.]